 Better than treating dehydration is avoiding it altogether.

-So here are few ways to keep your child healthy & hydrated during summers-
+So here are a few ways to keep your child healthy & hydrated during summers-

 1. Make It Interesting